Practical information on visiting Paleis het Loo you can find here.

 The Court culture of Versailles during Louis XIV was leading in Europe at that time.
-Like all European courts he followed the French fashion closely.
+Like all European courts, he followed the French fashion closely.
 Like Louis, he had a garden full of fountains and waterworks of which they were jealous of at Versailles.
-Louis was always struggling to get enough water to his gardens, William had his fountains spray thirteen metres high without any effort, higher than the ones in Versailles!
+Louis was always struggling to get enough water to his gardens.
+William had his fountains spray thirteen metres high without any effort, higher than the ones in Versailles!

-For William III and his contemporaries the garden was just as important as the Palace.
+For William III and his contemporaries, the garden was just as important as the Palace.
 Garden and Palace belonged together, the garden was called the ' Buytensael ' (outdoor room).
 In the 17th century Garden and the Palace where known as the ' ensemble ', to make it clear that they must be seen as a whole.

 Another aspect that made the Dutch garden special was the contribution of the Dutch East India Company (VOC).
-They provided a constant supply of special exotic plants and flowers from the far East which were exhibited in the gardens.
+They provided a constant supply of special exotic plants and flowers from the far East which where exhibited in the gardens.
 For example, tulips were still very special in the 17th century.

 Clothing, state dinners, parties, the furnishings of and the regime and etiquette at Court, all designed after French model.